Monotonicity: Find 1-3-2 Pattern

 Given an array of numbers A, find out whether it contains a 1-3-2 pattern.
 An 1-3-2 pattern is a subsequence of three numbers, A[i], A[j] and A[k] such that i<j<k and A[i] < A[k] < A[j].

 For clarity, let's call the 1-3-2 pattern the Bronze-Gold-Silver pattern.
-If A[j] is Gold, then the we should consider the minimum number from A[0:j) to be Bronze, because that would give us the largest range of picking Silver.
-Once we have the Bronze and Gold, we can iterate over A[j+1:n) to find Silver.
+If A[j] is Gold, then we should consider the minimum number from A[0:j) to be Bronze, because it gives us the largest range of picking Silver.
+Once we have Bronze and Gold, we can iterate over A[j+1:n) to find Silver.
 With this observation, we can find the pattern in O(n^2) by iterating Gold.
 We can improve the algorithm by preprocessing f[i]=min{A[0:i)} in linear time.
 However, the time complexity is still O(n^2).
 Can we find the pattern in O(n)?

 The monotonic function